Pedro Armendáriz

-Pedro Gregorio Armendáriz Hastings (May 9, 1912 – June 18, 1963) was a Mexican film actor who made films in both Mexico and the United States.
-With Dolores del Río and María Félix, he was one of the best-known Latin American movie stars of the 1940s and 1950s.
+Pedro Gregorio Armendáriz Hastings (May 9, 1912 – June 18, 1963) was a Mexican and American actor who made films in both Mexico and the United States.
+With the actresses Dolores del Río and María Félix, he was one of the best-known Latin American movie stars of the 1940s and 1950s.

 Early life

-Armendáriz was born in Mexico City, to Pedro Armendáriz García Conde (Mexican) and Adela Hastings (American).
+Armendáriz was born in Mexico City, to Pedro Armendáriz García Conde, a Mexican father and Adela Hastings, an American mother.
 He was also the cousin of actress Gloria Marín.
 Armendáriz and his younger brother Francisco lived with their uncle Henry Hastings Senior in Laredo, Texas, after their mother died.
 He later studied in California, attending the California Polytechnic State University from September 1928 to May 1932.
 At Cal Poly, he studied mechanics and in May 1931 graduated from the academic course of the school.
 He remained an additional year as a freshman in the Junior College division, but in 1932 returned to Mexico after the end of the school year.
 While at Cal Poly, Armendáriz was active in student activities, including editing the student newspaper and the student yearbook and acting in several student dramatic productions.